Catalogue: Adult Program

 Course Enrollment Regulations

-- Students who have transferred to Belhaven University will be required to complete nine hours of Bible courses, BIB 220 (Survey of Old Testament), 221 (Survey of New Testament), and WVC 301 (Christian Interpretation of Life), at Belhaven University.
+- Students who have transferred to Belhaven University will be required to complete nine hours of Bible courses, BIB 214 (Old Testament History), BIB 215 (New Testament History), and WVC 301 (Christian Interpretation of Life), at Belhaven University.

 - Students must enroll in WVC 401 (Kingdom Life: Family and Workplace) only in their last 21 hours.